-There are an estimated 5.2 million Internet users in Switzerland, representing 69% of the population.
-Switzerland remains a haven for top-level source piracy oriented towards the German market.
+With 5.74 million Internet users, 1 Switzerland remains a haven for top-level source piracy oriented towards the German market.
 German release groups use Switzerland as a base for recording soundtracks and for maintaining their file-servers.
-Cyberlockers also present a problem as there are a growing number of portal sites and forums "offering" cyberlocker links.
-Since there is no legal source requirement, downloading and streaming from servers operated by pirates outside Switzerland, such as www.kino.to, are legal in Switzerland, as long as there is no uploading.
+Cyberlockers (such as Rapidshare which is hosted in Switzerland) also present a problem as there are a growing number of portal sites and forums "offering" cyberlocker links.
+Since there is no legal source requirement, downloading and streaming from servers operated by pirates outside Switzerland, such as www.kino.to, are arguably legal in Switzerland, as long as there is no uploading.